 And in a day and age where people are checking their phones 80 times per day on average, such messages are hard to miss.

-Reminders can translate directly into dollars and cents for appointment-based business owners.
+Absolutely!
+Appointment reminders can translate directly into dollars and cents for appointment-based business owners.

 For starters, appointment reminders are a time-tested way to reduce no-shows and late cancellations.
 Seeing an ever-so-valuable text or email could be the “Aha!” moment to get them through your door.